 We saw very few other Americans at Photokina, and GoPro was the only US company we saw.
 Approximately 200,000 people attend Photokina and probably about 1% are from the US.
 There were a lot of Chinese companies showing innovative products, looking for distributors.
 There are a number of business opportunities, particularly for someone who speaks both English and Mandorian.

-The other major displays other than Canon and Nikon were Sony, Leica, and Epson.
+The other major displays other than Canon and Nikon were Sony, and Epson.
 All Japanese based.
+The German company, Leica, also had a large presence.
 The German photo book printer, Cewe, also had large display.

 We appreciate the trend toward smaller lighter cameras and higher resolution sensors providing higher resolution prints.